transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 This parallel sequence (reality → appearance → awareness and imaginability → possibility → actuality) creates a coherent configuration where awareness isn't merely passive observation but the active principle that brings reality and appearance into dynamic relationship: τ's dance made manifest.

-This mapping further reveals that pure awareness (— abiding with the immediacy of τ) corresponds to actuality.
+This mapping further reveals that pure awareness (— abiding with the immediacy of τ) corresponds to actuality and not reality.
 When awareness functions clearly as a boundary, it actualizes the dance between form and formlessness.
 When awareness is muddied (failing to recognize The Gap), it mistakes representations (appearances) for reality.

-This insight aligns with contemplative traditions that emphasize clear awareness as the path to experiencing reality as it is, rather than as we conceptualize it.
+This insight aligns with contemplative traditions that emphasize clear awareness as the path to experiencing reality as it is, rather than as we conceptualize it, but not conflating that experience with what it is not.
 Spencer-Brown makes a similar point when he writes:

 > The more a being cultivates consciousness at the expense of awareness, the stupider it becomes.
 For example the awareness memory, which can be retrieved by hypnosis, is practically perfect, whereas the consciousness memory is inaccurate and corrupt.
 Western civilization has promoted consciousness and neglected awareness almost to the point of complete idiocy.
 I have had to spend the greater part of a lifetime undoing and reversing the destructive ravages of my one-sided education, and this is the first discipline I have to teach you.
 (LoF 1994, p. ix)